Sgoettschkes/dotfiles/README.md

 ### Fonts

-For Visual Studio Code and iTerm, I am using [Cascadia Code](https://github.com/microsoft/cascadia-code).
+For Visual Studio Code and iTerm, I am using [JetBrains Mono](https://www.jetbrains.com/lp/mono).
 The font can be found in the `fonts/` folder.

 ## Development environment